-This course provides an overview of the four disciplines within the communication field (interpersonal, small group, public speaking and mass communication,) and how to apply the various theories within these disciplines.
-Prerequisites: RDG 099 or placement in ENG 101.
+This course provides an overview of the four disciplines within the communication field (interpersonal, small group, public speaking, and mass communication) and how to apply the various theories within these disciplines.
+Prerequisite: COM 201.

 COM 240 Basic News Writing and Reporting (5qh)